Jollywatt/typst-wordometer/src/lib.typ

   "v",
 )

-/// Traverse a content tree and apply a function to texual leaf nodes.
+/// Traverse a content tree and apply a function to textual leaf nodes.
 ///
 /// Descends into elements until reaching a textual element (`text` or `raw`)
 /// and calls `f` on the contained text, returning a (nested) array of all the
 /// return values.
 ///
 /// - f (function): Unary function to pass text to.
-/// - el (content): Content element to traverse.
+/// - content (content): Content element to traverse.
 /// - exclude (array): List of labels or element names to skip while traversing
 ///  the tree.
 Default value includes equations and elements without child
 ///  content or text: